-HOW TO DO IT: Lie down on your back with your knees bent and feet planted, and take a deep inhale.
+- Lie down on your back with your knees bent and feet planted, and take a deep inhale.

 - Hold for five to 10 total breaths, then stretch out long.

 2. Spinal Twist

 - Keep your knees tucked in, but open your arms to the sides of the room to make a letter "T" shape.

 - Keep your shoulders in contact with the mat; your knees could rest on a pillow or folded blanket if it makes the position more comfortable.

 3. Bridge Pose

-HOW TO DO IT: Lie on your back and bend your knees so your heels are in contact with the mat, close to your sits bones.
+- Lie on your back and bend your knees so your heels are in contact with the mat, close to your sits bones.

 - Release and repeat a few more times to find relief.

 4. Child's Pose

-Put your forehead into the mat, or if the mat is too far away, onto a yoga block or blanket.
+- Put your forehead into the mat, or if the mat is too far away, onto a yoga block or blanket.

 5. Cat-Cow Bends

-HOW TO DO IT: Kneel on a mat with your hands under your shoulders and knees under your hips.
+- Kneel on a mat with your hands under your shoulders and knees under your hips.

 - Feel like you're mimicking the position of the iconic Halloween cat.

 6. Twisting Lunge

-HOW TO DO IT: Get into a lunge position with your right knee in the mat and your left leg forward.
+- Get into a lunge position with your right knee in the mat and your left leg forward.

-Exhale and rotate to the left, placing your right hand or right tricep outside your left thigh.
+- Exhale and rotate to the left, placing your right hand or right triceps outside your left thigh.

 7. Breath Work